mssch/kismatic/docs/INGRESS.md

           servicePort: 80
 ```

-After running the above, your service will be accessible vi `http://mydomain.com/echoserver` and `https://mydomain.com/echoserver`
+After running the above, your service will be accessible via `http://mydomain.com/echoserver` and `https://mydomain.com/echoserver`

 ### Out of Scope
 * Integrating with any cloud provider for Load Balance functionality - it is up to the user of the cluster to configure their Load Balancers with the ingress nodes
-* Automatic HTTPs cert generation
+* Automatic HTTPS cert generation
   * TLS certificates can be provided via kubernetes secretes
   * For integration with Let's Encrypt please see [kube-lego](https://github.com/jetstack/kube-lego) and [this example](https://github.com/jetstack/kube-lego/tree/master/examples/nginx#enable-kube-lego)